Board chair, pastor, writer, listener, intercultural trainer.

 With a wealth of experience of coaching social entrepreneurs and facilitating leadership development, Sean is often the mentor behind the great leader.
 With strategy, wisdom and his usual straight talking style, Sean has consulted for business and non profits across Africa, the Middle East, the US and Europe.

-A comprehensive range of skills, from strategy to program design and communications, Sean chairs the African Road board and provides ongoing support to the team.
+A comprehensive range of skills, from strategy to program design and communications, Sean is an invaluable support to the African Road team.

 On the odd occasion that he’s stationary, Sean lives in Germany with his extraordinary wife Monica, and with their trio of talented children spread across the UK and Germany.